marigold-dev/tzproxy/README.md

 - `TZPROXY_BLOCK_ADDRESSES_ENABLED` is a flag to block IP addresses.
 - `TZPROXY_BLOCK_ADDRESSES` is the IP Address that will be blocked on the proxy.
 - `TZPROXY_BLOCK_ROUTES_ENABLED` is a flag to block the Tezos node's routes.
-- `TZPROXY_BLOCK_ROUTES` is the Tezos nodes routes that will be blocked on the proxy.conf
+- `TZPROXY_BLOCK_ROUTES` is the Tezos nodes routes that will be blocked on the proxy.conf.
 - `TZPROXY_CACHE_ENABLED` is the flag to cache enable cache.
 - `TZPROXY_CACHE_ROUTES` is the routes to cache.
 - `TZPROXY_CACHE_TTL` is the time to live in seconds for cache.
+- `TZPROXY_CORS_ENABLED` is the flag to enable cors.